lukita69/aes-prime-probe-key-recovery/README.md

 - **CPA (Correlation Power Analysis)**:
   - Statistically correlates expected cache access patterns (based on key guesses) with measured timing data.
   - Most accurate and robust method implemented.

+- **CPA with Mutual Information**:
+  - An extension of the CPA method that incorporates mutual information to enhance key recovery accuracy.
+  - This method is still experimental and may not be fully optimized.
+  - It uses the same basic structure as the CPA method but applies additional statistical techniques to improve results.

 An additional method (`key_recovery_sckit.py`) explores experimental classification using scikit-learn, but is not currently part of the core analysis pipeline.